BoostGSoC18/astronomy/doc/tutorials/coordinate/coordinate_point.md

 ```c++
 #include <boost/astronomy/coordinate/coordinate.hpp>
 ```
-Example of how to create a cartesian point and access its component:
+## Example of how to create a spherical point and access its component:
 ```c++
 #include <iostream>
 #include <boost/astronomy/coordinate/spherical_representation.hpp>